-Since 2016, the fund has provided thousands of Bay Area youth with the opportunity to engage in environmental education programs, explore nature and become stewards of our natural heritage.
-Young people have been able to see the ocean for the first time, visit the awe-inspiring redwoods, get their hands dirty in the soil and have the formative experiences in nature that all children deserve.
-Our hope is that meaningful experiences will help young people reach their full potential and inspire them to protect our natural resources — for themselves and for future generations.
+The Youth Access to Nature Fund has helped Bay Area children experience the ocean for the first time, visit the awe-inspiring redwoods, plant food and flowers, and have the formative experiences in nature that benefit all children.
+Our hope is that these meaningful experiences will help kids, no matter where they live nor what their background, reach their full potential and develop a deep love for nature.
+We also hope they will be inspired to protect our planet — for themselves and for future generations.

 Support the Youth Access to Nature Fund